 Lake Luzerne in Warren County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 19.147′ N, 73° 50.494′ W. Marker is in Lake Luzerne, New York, in Warren County.
-Marker is on Main Street, on the left when traveling north.
+43° 19.266′ N, 73° 50.362′ W. Marker is in Lake Luzerne, New York, in Warren County.
+Marker can be reached from Mill Street.
+The building is on the south side of the creek.
 Touch for map.
 Marker is in this post office area: Lake Luzerne NY 12846, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 4, 2019.
-This page originally submitted on April 4, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 62 times since then.
-Photos: 1, 2. submitted on April 4, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 10, 2019.
+It was originally submitted on July 9, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 76 times since then and 17 times this year.
+Photos: 1, 2, 3, 4. submitted on July 9, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.